VSelvarasa/AirBnB-listings/README.md

 A Look Into Home Availability, Pricing and Reviews

 ## Motivation
-For this project, I wanted to look deep into AirBnB datasets for Lyon and Bordeaux (France).
-I will be focusing on answering these questions below in the jupyter notebook and there (https://medium.com/@vally.selvarasa/airbnb-in-france-lyon-vs-bordeaux-616315f8d2ec).
+We will take a closer look at the AirBnB listings associated with Lyon and Bordeaux (France).
+I will try to answer these questions below, in the jupyter notebook and there (https://medium.com/@vally.selvarasa/airbnb-in-france-lyon-vs-bordeaux-616315f8d2ec).

 - How are the availability and the pricing of the properties in both cities throughout the year?
 - Who visit more each of the cities ?